zikula-modules/Files/README.md

   1. Download the repo form [github](https://github.com/zikula-modules/Files/archive/master.zip).
   2. Extract files and copy them to *path_to_Zikula_root/modules/Files*
   3. Copy *path_to_Zikula_root/modules/Files/Resources/extras/file.php* to *path_to_Zikula_root/file.php*
-  4. If you use Scribite and you want the xinha plugin, copy *path_to_Zikula_root/modules/Files/Resources/xinhaPlugin/Files* to  *path_to_Zikula_root/modules/Scribite/includes/xinha/plugins/Files*
+  4. If you use Scribite, you can use xinha and tinymce plugins.
+Copy *path_to_Zikula_root/modules/Files/Resources/xinhaPlugin/Files* to  *path_to_Zikula_root/modules/Scribite/includes/xinha/plugins/Files* and *path_to_Zikula_root/modules/Files/Resources/tinyMCEplugin/files* to  *path_to_Zikula_root/modules/Scribite/includes/tinymce/plugins/files*.
   5. Delete *path_to_Zikula_root/modules/Files/Resources* folder

-Note: (1) For scribite 5.0.0, it will be *path_to_Zikula_root/Scribite/plugins/Xinha/vendor/xinha/plugins/Files*

 Module configuration
 --------------------